-20 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed
+21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

-If you’re looking for the best AI photo editors, this guide ranks and reviews 20 tools — from professional RAW processors and AI photo editing software suites to mobile retouching apps and e-commerce automation platforms.
-(Also see our guides to the best AI chatbots and top AI content creation tools for the broader AI software landscape.)
-We tested each tool against standardized tasks (background removal, object removal, generative fill, portrait retouching, and upscaling) and scored them on a transparent rubric.
-Whether you’re a photographer, designer, e-commerce seller, or casual creator, you’ll find a clear recommendation below.
+If you’re looking for the best AI photo editors, this guide ranks and reviews 21 tools, from professional RAW processors and AI photo editing software suites to mobile retouching apps and e-commerce automation platforms.
+(Also see our guides to the best AI chatbots and top AI content creation tools for the broader AI software picture.)

-Quick answer: The top-rated AI photo editor in 2026 is Adobe Photoshop (Firefly) (9.3/10) — it offers the deepest generative AI toolkit with generative fill, generative expand, and neural filters inside the industry-standard editing suite.
+Quick answer: The top-rated AI photo editor in 2026 is Adobe Photoshop (Firefly) (9.3/10).
+It offers the deepest generative AI toolkit with generative fill, generative expand, and neural filters inside the industry-standard editing suite.
 For photographers who prioritize RAW workflow speed and AI-powered culling, Adobe Lightroom (9.1) paired with Topaz Photo AI (8.8) delivers the best results.

 Editorial policy: We purchase our own subscriptions, test each tool hands-on, and accept no vendor sponsorship or affiliate commissions for this guide.

-Last updated: March 3, 2026 | Next scheduled update: April 2026
+Last updated: July 17, 2026 | Next scheduled update: October 2026

-Update log: Mar 3 2026 — initial publication with 20 tools tested.
+Update log: Jul 6 2026, refreshed pricing to current rates, added cost-at-scale, API, batch-ceiling, resolution-cap, and commercial-use content.
+Mar 3 2026, initial publication with 20 tools tested.

 Key Takeaways